In this article

 3. Make a plan to reduce costs

-The first step in designing a strategy to cut costs is having clear and constant visibility into your company-wide spending.
-Use a spend management platform that will track your spending and automatically categorize it for you, so you always know where you’re at with your budget.
+The first step in designing a strategy to control costs is having clear and consistent visibility into company-wide spending.
+Use a spend management platform that can track business expenses and automatically categorize them for you, so you always know where you’re at with your budget.

-If you’re looking to cut costs and more effectively manage G&A expenses across your organization, Ramp can help.
+Ramp can help you cut costs and more effectively manage G&A expenses across your entire organization.

-Learn more about how Ramp’s expense management platform can offer real-time financial visibility, automate your expense tracking, and deliver AI-powered insights to save your business money.
+Learn more about how Ramp’s expense management platform can help automate your expense tracking, streamline your finance operations, and save your business money.

 Try Ramp for free